Formula One boss Ecclestone goes on trial in Germany

 He could face up to 10 years in jail if convicted.

-CVC remains the largest shareholder in Formula One, a business that generates annual revenues of over $1.5 billion (893.8 million pounds) from its series of grand prix races held around the world.
+CVC remains the largest shareholder in Formula One, a business that generates annual revenues of over $1.5 billion from its series of grand prix races held around the world.

 CVC co-chairman Donald Mackenzie has said he would fire Ecclestone if he was found guilty of wrongdoing.